Please provide your zip code to see plans in your area.

 Help with prescription drug costs in Ohio

-Medicare beneficiaries who have limited incomes and assets can apply for Extra Help – a federal program that lowers prescription drug expenses under Medicare Part D. The income limit is $1,615 a month for singles and $2,175 a month for couples, and the asset limit is $14,610 for individuals and $29,160 for spouses.
+Medicare beneficiaries who also have Medicaid, an MSP, or Supplemental Security Income (SSI) will receive Extra Help.
+This program lowers Medicare Part D prescription drug costs.
+When beneficiaries apply for this program themselves, the income limit is $1,843 a month for singles and $2,485 a month for couples.
+The asset limit is $16,660 for individuals and $33,240 for spouses.

-Medicare beneficiaries increasingly rely on long-term services and supports (LTSS) – or long-term care – which is mostly not covered by Medicare.
-In fact, 20 percent of Medicare beneficiaries who lived at home received some assistance with LTSS in 2015.
-Medicaid fills this gap in Medicare coverage for long-term care, but its complex eligibility rules can make qualifying for benefits difficult.
+Medicare beneficiaries increasingly rely on long-term care, and the portion of seniors needing these services will keep rising as the population ages.
+However, long-term care is mostly not covered by Medicare.
+While Medicaid fills the gap in Medicare coverage for long-term care, its complex eligibility rules can make qualifying for benefits difficult.
 What’s more – eligibility rules vary significantly from state to state.

 In past decades, most Americans received long-term care services in nursing homes.
 Medicaid covers these services for an unlimited number of enrollees in each state who meet income and resource limits.

-Income limits: The income limit is $2,349 a month if single and $4,698 a month if married (and both spouses are applying).
+Income limits: The income limit is $2,742 a month if single and $5,484 a month if married (and both spouses are applying).

 This income limit doesn’t mean nursing home enrollees can keep all of their income up to the limit.
-Nursing home enrollees have to pay nearly all their income toward their care, other than a small personal needs allowance and money to pay for health insurance premiums (such as Medicare Part B and Medigap).
+Nursing home enrollees have to pay nearly all their income toward their care, other than a small personal needs allowance ($50/month) and money to pay for health insurance premiums (such as Medicare Part B and Medigap).

 Assets limits: The asset limit is $2,000 if single and $3,000 if married (and both spouses are applying).
-If only one spouse has Medicaid, federal rules allow the other spouse to keep up to $128,640.
+If only one spouse has Medicaid, federal rules allow the other spouse to keep up to $148,620.

 Certain assets are never counted, including many household effects, family heirlooms, certain prepaid burial arrangements, and one car.
-Applicants are also not allowed to have more than $595,000 in home equity.
+Applicants are also not allowed to have more than $688,000 in home equity.

 Every state’s Medicaid program covers certain community-based long-term care services, which may be provided in an enrollee’s home, adult day care center, or another community setting.
 Medicaid programs that pay for this care are called Home and Community Based Services (HCBS) waivers.